JTTHEITGUY/Creating-a-Microsoft-Azure-Resource-Group-using-Azure-CLI/README.md

 <h1> Creating a Microsoft Azure Resource Group using Azure CLI - Prerequisites and Azure CLI  Installation</h1>
-This tutorial outlines the prerequisites and installation of the Azure CLI as well as how to deploy a Microsoft Azure Resource Group using Azure CLI. <br />
+This tutorial outlines the prerequisites and installation of the Azure CLI as well as how to deploy a Microsoft Azure Resource Group using the Azure CLI. <br />

 <h2>Video Demonstration</h2>